ScottTPete/devmtzon/README.md

 ####
 * In your server.js file import express using require, create an express app, add some express middleware that points express to your static directory "public", last step have your app listen to a specific port number 8080, 8000, 8888, 3000, 4500 are some popular port numbers
-* Run nodemon 'your server file directory' and navigate your url to http://localhost:YourPortNumber
+* Run nodemon and navigate your url to http://localhost:YourPortNumber

 ####